0x00b1/rfcs/RFC-00xx-scientific-computing.md

 * Signal Processing
 * Special Functions

-This publication is a source for common components of scientific computing RFC publications (e.g., motivation, metrics, references, etc.).
+This publication is a source for commonly shared components of scientific computing RFC publications (e.g., motivation, metrics, references, etc.).

 ## Motivation